binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter4.md

 Discuss what Dradis provides and how it helps.

-## Agile Development and Practices
+## Agile Development and Practices {#process-and-practises-agile-development-and-practices}

 A> Taking Back the Security Focus... but why?
 A> Because as technologists we are hired to create business value and reduce business costs.
 If you look at the [public statistics](http://www.meetup.com/OWASP-New-Zealand-Chapter-Christchurch/events/223462991/) on businesses loosing value due to being compromised regularly, the figures are staggering and they are growing exponentially due to the popularity of cyber-crime.
 That's why we care.